48nes/48nes.github.io/content/projects/leetbot.md

 secondary-language = ["PostgreSQL"]
 +++

-# LeetBot

 LeetBot is a Discord bot that scrapes Leetcode user profiles and updates progress in real time.
 It is currently made to be self-hosted, see the setup section below for how to host.
+It is currently being hosted in [this repository](https://github.com/48nes/leetbot).

 ## About